-Using a pastry blender, cut in the butter.
-Butter can be "cut in" with two knives, but this is much more easily done with a pastry blender.
+You can "cut in" butter with two knives, but it's much easier to do it with a pastry blender.
 When you've placed chunks of butter on top of the combined dry ingredients, simply cut through the whole works repeatedly until the butter is dispersed throughout in little balls no larger than peas.

-Press half of the crumb mixture into a baking pan,
+Press half of this crumb mixture into a baking pan.

 Spread the filling over it.

 Cut into bars once the pan has cooled.

 Frozen cranberries can be used instead of fresh.
 The only difference will be the time it takes to make the filling.
 Frozen cranberries will take just a little longer to come up to a boil than will fresh ones.
 The difference is only a minute or two.

 (As an Amazon Associate I earn from qualifying purchases.)

 - 1 ½ cups (135 g) oat flour certified gluten free, if necessary